ncatlab/nlab-content/pages/3/2/6/6/6623/content.md

 A coalgebra $(X, \theta)$ is **well-founded** if the only inductive subobject of $X$ is $X$ itself.
 =--

+**Example:** Suppose $X$ is an initial algebra for the endofunctor $T$, with algebra structure map $\alpha: T X \to X$.
+By Lambek's theorem, $\alpha$ is invertible, so that $X$ carries a coalgebra structure $\theta = \alpha^{-1}: X \to T X$.
+It is easy to check that an inductive subobject gives a subalgebra $i: U \to X$, but a subalgebra of an initial algebra must be the initial algebra itself.
+Hence $(X, \theta)$ is well-founded.

 Our goal in this article is to show that one can perform inductive arguments and recursive constructions in the abstract context of well-founded coalgebras.
-The more challenging aspect is to make precise what is meant by a recursive construction of a map $\phi: X \to A$, where the problem is to show how to build $\phi$ from the ground up, as it were.
+An interesting challenge is to make precise what is meant by a recursive construction of a map $\phi: X \to A$, where the problem is to show how to build $\phi$ from the ground up, as it were.
 Stages in the recursive construction of a morphism will be _partial_ maps, defined as usual as spans

 $$\array{
  & & D & & \\